Water power: explore Snowdonia’s hydroelectric power stations

 Maentwrog Power Station – 90 years old in 2018

-Maentwrog is the oldest hydroelectric power station in Snowdonia.
-It was opened in 1928 and, unlike Ffestiniog and Dinorwig, it does not feature pumped water storage.
-Water simply rushes down a pipe from a high lake into a river and the sea below.
-Maentwrog leaves Mother Nature to do the water recycling!
+Unlike Dinorwig and Ffestiniog, Maentwrog does not use pumped water storage.
+Instead, water simply rushes down a pipe from a high lake into the river and sea below – leaving Mother Nature to take care of the recycling!

-In the village of the same name, on the banks of the Dwyryd Estuary, Maentwrog is able to generate 30 megawatts of electricity.
-When it opened its maximum output of 18 megawatts – generated by three turbines – was enough to power North Wales.
-An additional turbine was added in 1934 and its new output can power 12,000 local homes.
+Located in the village of Maentwrog on the banks of the Dwyryd Estuary, the station is able to generate 30 megawatts of electricity.
+When it opened, its maximum output of 18 megawatts – generated by three turbines – was enough to power North Wales.
+A fourth turbine, added in 1934, increased its capacity so that today it can power around 12,000 local homes.

 More hydro-power coming to Llanberis?